shyun3/nvimrc/README.md

 ### UltiSnips

-* Add snippets under the `UltiSnips/specific` directory for snippets that are meant to be machine-specific and not saved in the repo.
+* Add snippets under the `UltiSnips/specific` directory for snippets that are meant to be machine-specific and not saved in the repo, see the UltiSnips plugin setup.

 [nvim-config-dir]: https://neovim.io/doc/user/starting.html#config
 [type-stubs]: https://github.com/microsoft/pyright/blob/main/docs/type-stubs.md#generating-type-stubs